GNARC0TICS/GoatedVips/docs/scope.md

 - [ ] Move analytics and user management logic in `goombas-admin.ts` to `adminService` or `userService`
 - [ ] Enforce explicit auth/admin middleware in `account-linking.ts` and `challenges.ts`
 - [ ] Add admin middleware to `/sync/trigger` in `apiRoutes.ts`
 - [x] Keep `apiRoutes.ts` as a clean controller layer using proper services
+- [x] Extract profile and account linking logic to dedicated `profileService.ts`
+- [x] Consolidate multiple `ensureUserProfile()` implementations into single service

 // 🧱 Middleware Inventory & Refactor Checklist (June 2025)
 // Added after comprehensive audit of all backend middleware.
 See directory-tree.md for file-level comments.